JUnit vs TestNG

 by Nataliia Vasylyna | February 21, 2017 6:24 am

 Usually, in order to conduct thorough and detailed software testing, specialists use special tools and frameworks.
 It can be tools for automated testing or load testing, frameworks for system testing or acceptance testing, etc.

-JUnit and TestNG frameworks used to perform unit testing of software products have some common feature.
+JUnit and TestNG frameworks used to perform unit testing of software products have some common features.
 First of all, they give testers the possibility to design the unit test cases.
-Besides that, JUnit and Test NG provide an easy conduction of the timeout test.
+Besides that, JUnit and Test NG provide easy conduction of the timeout test.

 Both frameworks ensure the creation of expected exception tests.
 Some annotations for both tools are similar (for example, @AfterClass, @Test, @BeforeClass).
 Testers are able to ignore the execution of some specific test cases within the suite.

-What Are the Difference Between JUnit and TestNG?
+What is the difference between JUnit and TestNG?